 Selangor Journal

-A photograph of a female Aedes aegypti mosquito, which carries dengue, chikungunya, Zika, and yellow fever, after completing its blood-meal.
-Image taken in 2006. — Picture by WIKIMEDIA COMMONS/US CENTERS FOR DISEASE CONTROL AND PREVENTION
+A female Aedes aegypti mosquito, which carries dengue, chikungunya, Zika, and yellow fever. — Picture via WIKIMEDIA COMMONS/US CENTERS FOR DISEASE CONTROL AND PREVENTION

 MPKj records nearly 600 dengue cases in three weeks, eight hotspots identified